 Padeo’s font preloading feature automatically preloads Google and Adobe hosted fonts, so there’s never any user time wasted and the font is already available for the browser when it’s ready to begin displaying text.

 Padeo takes things a step further by predictively preloading critical resources that the next page will need.
 Padeo’s predictive preloading means that critical resources are already downloaded, so your website visitors spend less time waiting, and more time engaged with your website.
-Join the Waitlist
+Get Started

 Both HTML and CSS are render blocking resources, which means that the browser stops rendering the web page until the necessary HTML and CSS files are downloaded.
 In some cases, CSS files can take a significant amount of time to load, blocking the browser from showing your website content until the download is complete.
 Loading external stylesheets (standalone .css files) can require multiple roundtrips between your website server and the browser, which takes time.
 This leads to your customers staring at a blank screen instead of being able to view your website sooner.

 Padeo preloads CSS resources that the next predicted page will need while the user browses their current page.
 With CSS preloading, the next predicted page can begin rendering sooner because the critical and non-critical CSS has been preloaded.

 Scripts are some of heaviest resources on the average web page (behind videos and images).
 The average page has 448 KB of scripts (around half a MB)².
 This may not seem like a lot, but preloading the scripts on a webpage can make a huge contribution towards decreasing loading times, especially for those on slower connections or on mobile devices.
 Preloading scripts is just the start of it - Padeo preloads all the resources that a page needs like: images, videos, CSS, and fonts.

 There are multiple ways to reduce the impact of render blocking resources.
 Some include: